 Stereotype Threat: Misperceptions and Mal-Effects

 Of course, not all perceptions are positive.
-While the above example shows a way that we can weaponize perceptions to improve our behaviour, just as often they can work against us.
+While the above example shows a way that we can weaponize perceptions to improve our behavior, just as often they can work against us.

 This is the assertion of Steele (1997), who coined the idea of “stereotype threat.”
 The basic concept is that any member of a group for which a negative stereotype exists — even those to whom it clearly does not apply — “can fear being reduced to that stereotype.”
 To go further, one does not need to believe the stereotype is true to be vulnerable to it.